 Although I may have always known I was adopted, I didn’t until about the age of eleven, quite understand what the words meant.
-From small, I had assumed my adoptive parents discovered me in a supermarket sitting in a vegetable crate, and partial to my particular size and colour had taken me home with them.
+From small, I had assumed my adoptive parents discovered me in a supermarket, sitting in a vegetable crate, and partial to my particular size and colour had put me in a paper bag and carried me home.
 My confusion would deepen further, when after every ‘supposedly’ naughty moment or episode, my mother would threaten to take me to the dogs home.
-I did truly believe for many years that disobedient little children or children who were simply no longer wanted, were bagged and tagged and dropped off at the local dogs home, the reminder of their life spent in a sort of canine purgatory.
-No doubt my mother thought this an appropriate threat – after all, she also taught me to be afraid of policemen, informing me they took bad little children away, too, and without a definitive list of the types of behaviours likely to merit an adduction by a police officer, it left me feeling decidedly nervous around them.
+I did truly believe, for many years, that disobedient little children or children who were simply no longer wanted, were bagged and tagged and dropped off at the local dogs home, the reminder of their life spent in a sort of canine purgatory.
+No doubt my mother thought this an appropriate threat – after all, she also taught me to be afraid of policemen, too, informing me they took bad little children away and without a definitive list of the types of behaviours likely to merit an adduction by a police officer, it left me feeling decidedly nervous around them.

 One day at school, when I had just turned eleven, our teacher instructed us to draw our family tree on the chalkboard.
-We had already made books about our families from tacked together pages of A4, of which my parents had been quite surprised to find so little of themselves in; it seemed my family consisted of hamsters, flowers, teddies, books and the odd sticky chocolate wrapper.
+We had already made books about our families from tacked together pages of A4, in which my parents had been quite surprised to find they featured very little; it seemed my family consisted of hamsters, flowers, teddies, books and the odd sticky chocolate wrapper.
 I found talking about my family difficult.
 Imagine a wooden dolls house: each room meticulously planned, furniture and accessories positioned just so and each doll placed perfectly into each scene.
 This is how I understood my family and how I saw myself.
 Something about us all felt artificial and contrived and it felt uncomfortable to showcase people I didn’t really know and people who didn’t really know themselves.

 When we ordinarily have children, they arrive in our world as a crisp, brand new page – and it’s up to us to begin to stitch their story together.
-It’s different if one is adopted because you are tethered to a past, a past you may or may not know but ignorance of a thing doesn’t make it void.
-Even if you are adopted the day you are born, you still have a biological mother and father and a heritage that cannot be undone.
+It’s different if one is adopted because we are tethered to a past, a past we may or may not know but ignorance of a thing doesn’t change its existence.
+Even if we are adopted the day we are born, we still have a biological mother and father and a heritage that cannot be undone.
 I think for some adoptive parents this is inherently difficult to cope with.
 It causes them great pain.
-They want to be your parents from the very beginning, to take the chalk rubber to everything that came before and not being able to do so threatens their legitimacy as parents.
+They want to be our parents from the very beginning, to take the chalk rubber to everything that came before and not being able to do so threatens their legitimacy as parents.

 Finally I Understand: